AntoineSoetewey/statsandr/content/about.md

 My name is [Antoine Soetewey](https://antoinesoetewey.com/).
 I am a PhD candidate in statistics at UCLouvain (Belgium) within the Institute of Statistics, Biostatistics and Actuarial Sciences.
 My [research](https://antoinesoetewey.com/research/) interests focus on [survival analysis](/blog/what-is-survival-analysis/) and bio-statistical procedures applied to cancer patients.

-In parallel with my doctoral thesis, I am [teaching assistant](https://antoinesoetewey.com/teaching/) for several courses in statistics and probability at bachelor and master’s level.
+In parallel with my doctoral thesis, I am [teaching](https://antoinesoetewey.com/teaching/) several courses in statistics and probability at bachelor and master’s level at UCLouvain and UNamur.
 I also provide trainings/workshops and consulting in data science, statistics and R programming as part of UCLouvain's technology platform for Statistical Methodology and Computing Service.
 See my [CV](https://antoinesoetewey.com/cv/) for a more detailed overview of my academic and professional background.

 Given my experience, I also support: